The Wedding Banquet: Filming

+Release

+The Wedding Banquet was first screened publicly at the Berlin International Film Festival.
+It opened in Los Angeles and New York on August 4, 1993.

+In Taipei, the film was the highest grossing Chinese-language film of the year on its release in 1993, earning NT$ 47.78 million.
+The Wedding Banquet was one of the few Taiwanese films released in Hong Kong in 1993 and the only to gross a larger amount at the box office, earning HK$15.47 million.
+The worldwide gross of The Wedding Banquet was $23.6 million.
+The New York Times reported a budget of $750,000.
+Considering the $1 million budget reported by Variety, the film was also the most financially profitable movie of 1993, when considered in terms of ratios of return, while overall top grosser Jurassic Park only earned a ratio of 13.8 ($914 million earnings on a $60 million budget).

 Reception

 The Wedding Banquet received positive reviews; on the review aggregator Rotten Tomatoes, the film holds a 94% approval rating based on 95 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads, "Ang Lee's funny and ultimately poignant comedy of manners, The Wedding Banquet reveals the filmmaker's skill across genres."
 Alan Jones of the Radio Times said, "Sharply observed and never once striking a false note, this sweet-and-sour rib-tickler is a real treat."
 Roger Ebert wrote, "What makes the film work is the underlying validity of the story, the way the filmmakers don't simply go for melodrama and laughs, but pay these characters their due.
 At the end of the film, I was a little surprised how much I cared for them."

-The worldwide gross of The Wedding Banquet was $23.6 million.
-The New York Times reported a budget of $750,000.
-Considering the $1 million budget reported by Variety, the film was also the most financially profitable movie of 1993, when considered in terms of ratios of return, while overall top grosser Jurassic Park only earned a ratio of 13.8 ($914 million earnings on a $60 million budget).
+Derek Elley said in 1994 that Ang Lee's critical and box office success with The Wedding Banquest made him the first director since the emergence of Taiwan New Cinema in over ten years ago to "straddle the wall between commercial and critical acclaim."